heygautam2001/QSpiders/java.md

        possible , then we will get CTE.
     4. syntax : modifier return-type identifier(Datatype identifier1 , Datatype identifier2 , ...... datatype identifier_n){
        }
-    5. create a method to claculate a factorial of a given number...
+    5. create a method to calculate a factorial of a given number...
     6. write a java program to print sum of three number...
     7. create a method which accepts character and print ascii value od the character...
     8. write a java program to check whether a given number is palindrome or not..